spraot/mqtt-scripts/README.md

 <a name="timer"></a>

 ## timer(src, target, time)
-Publishes 1 on target for specific time after src changed to true
+Publishes true on target for specific time after any src changed to true, then reverts target to false

 **Kind**: global function